ST. JOSEPH MUKAS BALIKUDDEMBE

 He was baptized on the 15th of November 1885 by Fr.
-Girault and during the Christian persecution, Charles displayed unshakable faith and exceptional Christian bravery at whom the Christian martyrdom was centered.
+Girault and during the Christian persecution, Charles displayed unshakable faith and exceptional Christian bravery in whom the Christian martyrdom was centred.

 To punish him, Ssenkoole, the assistant chief executioner separated him from the other Christians and was burnt in a slow fire from feet to the head, on Thursday, 3rd of June 1886 at Namugongo Busaale towards noon.
 His martyrdom site is the spot where the altar of the Uganda Martyrs Shrine currently stands.
 Charles died at the age of 25

 ST. CHARLES LWANGA IS THE PATRON OF THE AFRICA YOUTH AND OF CATHOLIC ACTION.

 He was a Muganda, born in about 1872 at Waluleeta in the county of Bulemezi.
 He served Kabaka Mwanga as a page in the private quarters of the enclosure, worked much as the Kabaka’s errand boy whom he often sent to collect cattle selected for slaughter for the royal table.
 He was jolly and constantly besought Fr.
 Lourdel Simeon Mapeera for baptism but due to his age, the priest was always reluctant, so he was baptized by Charles Lwanga on the 26th of May shortly before they were sentenced to death.
 He was burnt alive in Namugongo on the 3rd of June 1886 at the age of 14.